NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/US-guided_TrainingSystem/README.md

 ## Progress and Next Steps

 1. Fabrication of dedicated phantom --> Virtual and recontructed model finished
-2. Design of tracking fixtures for the required equipment --> Biopsy needle (Bard 22mm), Telemed MicrUS 12L Probe.
+2. Design of tracking fixtures for the required equipment --> Biopsy needle (Bard 22mm), Telemed MicrUs EXT-1H L12 Probe.
 Extra tools and some adjustments to be implemented
 3. 3D Models of the equipments --> Biopsy needle (loaded and extended) and Telemed US system
 4. Optitrack + US System setup --> Connection to SLICER via Plus Toolkit using Telemed US System.
 Issues to connect the Clarius US system to be solved
 5. Preliminar tracking system working --> New calibrations to be performed after upgrading the fixtures